fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 **Chimera Linux** (not to be confused with ChimeraOS) is a truly unique Linux distribution and uses a very unusual combination of system software components.
 One interesting characteristic of the distribution that I did not mention in the infobox to the right is that Chimera Linux does not come with `sudo` pre-installed and it does not seem to be in Chimera's repositories ([source](https://pkgs.chimera-linux.org/packages?name=sudo&origin=)).
 Given the distribution's security focus, as evidenced by its use of musl, I would imagine this omission is a deliberate security feature.

 The ideal use case of Chimera Linux would be on security-critical systems, with users that favour FreeBSD's command line, do not need vast repositories and prefer rolling release models.
-Especially those that prefer to write packages using Python scripts, prefer fast package managers and dislike systemd.
+Especially those that prefer to write their own packages using Python scripts, prefer fast package managers and dislike systemd.

 # CRUX
 ~~~